Table of Contents

 Potential Hybrid Approach

-In some cases, a hybrid architecture might be the best solution.
-For example, you could start with a monolithic system for simplicity and migrate to a microservices architecture as your business grows.
+In some cases, a hybrid architecture might be the best solution, especially when considering the evolutionary nature of AI agent implementation.
+For example, you could start with a monolithic system for simplicity and migrate to a microservices architecture as your business grows and your AI automation needs become more sophisticated.

 Conclusion